gonpaul/uPortray-api/README.md

 ### Contribute.
 #### Features to build
 - [x] implement user feedback for a chat gpt 3.5-turbo response
-- [ ] come up with a solid open ai api request template and design it
+- [50/50] come up with a solid open ai api request template and design it
+- [ ] abort the programm if it waits for the openai response for more then 4-5 seconds
+- [20/100] implement a decent algorithm that deals with changing the outline
 - [ ] how to integrate links back into the initial acknowledged openai api response